10Kft/10kft-api/source/includes/_time-entries.md

   "date": "2012-01-21",
   "hours": 0.5,
   "task": 'Travel',
-  "notes": 'Drive to Seattle, WA to meet with 10Kft'
+  "notes": 'Drive to Seattle, WA to meet with Resource Management by Smartsheet' }
-}
 ```